-If the student who is not previously approved for co-enrollment is enrolled in 12 credits at a state college or university and also at a community college, the community college must retract the student's Millennium Scholarship.
+If the student who is not previously approved for co-enrollment is enrolled in 12 credits at a state college or university and also at a community college, the community college must retract the student's Millennium scholarship.
 If the student is enrolled at two community colleges, the colleges must work together to cooperatively fund the student, for 6 credits per institution.
-The student may not be funded more than six, or less than six credits per institution.
+The student may not be funded more than 6, or less than 6 credits per institution.

-The student must enroll at a host institution for the coursework specified by the student's coenrollment form and transfer the credits back to the home institution.
+The student must enroll at a host institution for the coursework specified by their co-enrollment form and transfer the credits back to the home institution.